 Based on your endeavor, giving attention to improved physical qualities can make a real difference for people.

-Lets take a look at our Revolutionary Rebel, Grace Jun.
+Lets take a look at our rebel, Grace Jun.
 In 2015 she became Executive Director of Open Style Lab- a nonprofit that teams students from engineering, design, and rehabilitation fields to create more functional yet stylish clothing solutions with and for clients with disabilities.
 Grace now leads its operations as CEO in New York.
 She's also on the faculty of Parsons School of Design, so she's kind of an expert.

 Yes, beautiful design is wonderful.
 But it can be restrictive.